 The living room is the centerpiece of your home.
 It's one of the first things guests see when they enter and where they're most likely to spend the majority of their visit.
 Through design and décor, you help communicate a message—and through the arrangement and functionality of the furniture, you help facilitate communication.
-Encourage company to gather and pass the time—and make the most of your space—by implementing a straightforward styling trick that has the most impact on living room furniture arrangements.
+Encourage the company to gather and pass the time—and make the most of your space—by implementing a straightforward styling trick that has the most impact on living room furniture arrangements.

 You know what they say: Two’s company.
 Most living areas fall back on the traditional model of having one couch act as the centering object of the space.
 But we urge you to consider mirroring a pair in your floor plan—space and budget permitting, of course.
-This symmetrical living room furniture arrangement may not seem profound, yet it's an instant game changer for a number of reasons we detail below.
+This symmetrical living room furniture arrangement (and sofa layout) may not seem profound, yet it's an instant game changer for a number of reasons we detail below.

 Douglas Friedman/Trunk Archive

 The thing about “perfect symmetry” is, well, perfection.
 If something feels off about your interior, it may very likely be the layout of your furniture.
 The simplest way to remedy that is to introduce a little balance.
 Having symmetry in your home—be it a pair of matching sofas facing each other or a set of pendant lights framing your bed—allows you to be more playful and off-kilter with your arrangements of other art, accessories, and accent furniture.
 Anchor your living room with two sofas, and then you can feel free to be adventurous elsewhere.
 If you have a fireplace in your space, center your sofas around it, and you’ll create a beautiful sense of symmetry.